commercialhaskell/stack/doc/scripts.md

 The `stack script` command will automatically:

-* Install GHC and libraries if missing
+* Install GHC and libraries, if missing. `stack script` behaves as if the `--install-ghc` flag had been passed at the command line.
-* Require that all packages used be explicitly stated on the command line
+* Require that all packages used be explicitly stated on the command line.

 This ensures that your scripts are _independent_ of any prior deployment specific configuration, and are _reliable_ by using exactly the same version of